Cyber attacks have never been more prevalent than they will be in 2019

 70 – 32% of U.S. companies failed to properly implement SSL/TLS

-High-Tech Bridge reports that 32% of U.S. companies (16% of European companies) received failing grades for their implementations of SSL/TLS encryption, according to High-Tech Bridge’s report.
+High-Tech Bridge reports that 32% of U.S. companies (16% of European companies) received failing grades for their implementations of SSL/TLS encryption.
+[Editor’s note: High-Tech Bridge has since moved their report from the URL cited when we originally published the article.]

 71 – 52.5% companies compliant with PCI DSS requirements